appacademy/intro_coding_workshop/lecture/day_one.md

 ### CODE

+1. Let's extend the `Fizzbuzz` problem we encountered earlier.
+Write a series of conditional statements that will print the string "fizz" if the given number is divisible by 3, the string "buzz" if the given number is divisible by 5, or the string "fizzbuzz" if the number is divisible by both 3 and 5.
+Otherwise print the number.

-Write a series of conditional statements that print "found" if the given number is between the numbers 1 - 10 or is 25.
+2. Write a series of conditional statements that print "found" if the given number is between the numbers 1 - 10 or is 25.
 Otherwise, print "definitely not found"